Const-me/fTetWild/Readme.md

 # Dependencies

-The original version used complicated cmake scripts to download many dependencies from the internets.
+The original version wa using complicated cmake scripts to download many dependencies from the internets.

 Due to the smaller scope (no IO), I have dropped many of them, and copy-pasted most of the required ones into this repository, except one.